 - increased confidence in their ability to write and publish original research;

 - and submitted an article for publication.

 The design of the program is modeled after similar initiatives at other universities.
-Each team will convene six times (one-hour meetings arranged approximately every two weeks) during summer term 2019.
+Each team will convene six times (one-hour meetings arranged approximately every two weeks) during summer.
 Untenured faculty committing to participation in the program will:

 - identify a writing project that, by the end of summer, will reach a point where it will be submitted for publication;

 - articulate specific writing goals and commit to writing five times a week for 20-40 minutes daily (keeping a log of writing activity);

 - complete pre-meeting work (e.g., revising drafts, completing readings, reviewing work of others);

 - attend and participate in hour-long team meetings six times during the summer to discuss their writing, writing of others, or topical readings;

 Beyond the meetings, it is anticipated that participants will be required to commit approximately 3-5 hours every two weeks to the program during the summer.
 Individuals who anticipate being unavailable for four weeks or more during the summer, are asked not to apply to the program.
 Those with summer teaching assignments are still encouraged to apply.

 For participating in the program, each untenured faculty participant will receive a $500 line of faculty development credit, that can be used to defray costs associated with travel, books, software, etc., (to be used between 1 September and 1 June).
 A program evaluation must be completed before these funds can be used.